 After 16 years of living here, renovating multiple properties ourselves and having an in-house interior designer, Alegra Estates has an in-depth knowledge of the areas on the Coast and what can really add value to a home.

 So, now you’ve chosen a home and you’re ready to get started on renovating your investment property.
 Home flippers have a simple plan for earning money; buy a cheap enough home, fix it up and then sell it for a higher price.
 Buying low usually means it’s going to need work, but what home improvements and renovations actually increase a homes’ value?
 Check out some of our suggestions below.

 Although basic home improvements, a fresh paint and new flooring can give a home a new lease of life.
 In many of the older Spanish homes here, terracotta tiles and bumpy cream walls are old-fashioned styles that should be updated.

 The most popular and best choice for versatility would be to go for a wooden effect tile and choose a colour that is in keeping with the rest of the property, i.e. if the walls are a warm-toned white or beige colour, go for a light brown wooden effect tile to compliment it.

 We would always recommend waiting to make final decisions on furniture once you have chosen all of the inside finishes such as paint colours, flooring, kitchen and bathrooms.

-First impressions are everything.
+When renovating your investment property, keep in mind that first impressions are everything.
 As well as giving the inside a fresh paint, the outside needs attention too.
 The front of the home should look inviting and modern.
 If it’s large enough, consider investing in landscaping this area.
 Add new flooring or concrete, a manicured garden/plants and possibly even a covered parking area.